TREES FOR HOPE

 Trunks of anjili or ironwood tree (Parrotia persica) in spring, 430 metres, Golband Forest, Mazandaran, Iran.
 Photograph by Alan Watson Featherstone

 Welcome to Trees for Hope's website.
 Here you can find information about us, our purposes, who we are, how we work, what we have done, and our upcoming projects.
 We hope to inspire you to roll up your sleeves and join us in some of our activities.
 Repairing our damaged planet is the common task for humanity in the 21st century.
 Each one of us could contribute, in our own ways to this planetary necessity.
 Here at Trees for Hope, our focus is on healing the damaged land and seascapes in the Wider Fertile Crescent with local individuals and communities.
-We envision and encourage the engagement of global participants and communities in our activities.
-We provide education, training, support, to weave a network to rewild and repair damaged ecosystems in a part of the world that once was known as the cradle of civilisation.

 Our Vision